KWR-Water/sutra2/docs/source/tutorial_analytical.rst

 #.
 Define the hydrogeochemical system using the HydroChemicalSchematisation class.
 #.
 Run the AnalyticalWell class to calculate the travel time distribution in the different aquifer zones
 #.
 Run the Substance class to retrieve the substance (removal) parameters
 #.
-Run the SubstanceTransport class to calculate the removal and concentration in each zone and in the well
+Run the Transport class to calculate the removal and concentration in each zone and in the well
 #.
 Plot the desired functions

 Now, let’s try some examples.
 First we import the necessary python packages